myst3m/yaac/README.md

 ## Useful features
  - 5x faster ! than Anypoint CLI (thanks to Graal, and by caching and parallel API calls)
+ - HTTP/2 support for faster API communication with Anypoint Platform
  - Output is inspired from kubectl so as to be friendly with other UNIX tools
  - Selectable output format (JSON/YAML/EDN/short)
  - Organizations and Environments meta info are cached in a local file to make better performance
- - HTTP tracing for API calls
+ - HTTP tracing for API calls (with protocol version display)
  - Deploy and delete multiple Mule applications at one time by specifiying labels or a query option.